 The man frowned but nodded.
 "Only until we're certain none of their kind is snooping around, right?"

 Harry exhaled, feeling as though a weight had been lifted off his shoulders.
 All in all, the conversation had gone a whole lot better than he'd expected.
 "Great!
 I'll go pack my stuff."
 He leaned in to whisper to Tonks, "No morphing while I'm gone."

 He trudged upstairs where he found his bedroom exactly like he'd left it, although it felt cramped after spending a year in a spacious castle.
 There wasn't a speck of dust anywhere, indicating that Petunia kept it to the same meticulous standards of cleanliness as the rest of the house.

 He regarded the bookshelves, the bed that was now slightly too short for him, and the closet that used to house his treasures.
 He might not have felt the same attachment to this place as he did to Hogwarts, but it still held years' worth of memories.
 The books he'd read, fantasizing about magic before he knew it was real.
-The long hours spent on dull homework assignments, his aunt dropping in every few minutes to make sure he wasn't slacking off.
+The long hours spent on dull homework assignments, his aunt dropping in every now and then to make sure he wasn't slacking off.
 The dirty magazine he'd 'borrowed' from Dudley and studied in detail with a flashlight under his blanket.